 Families First is accepting applications for Head Start, Early Head Start and School Readiness programs in Olmsted and Freeborn Counties.
 These programs provide free or low cost early learning experiences for young children and their families.
 Applications are available here or please call 507-287-2009.
 Spanish, Somali and Arabic interpreters are available.

-Families First now administers Early Learning Scholarships for additional counties.
-Along with ongoing management of our 20-county area in Regions 9 and 10 in southeastern Minnesota, we now serve Carver, Scott, and Dakota counties in the Metro West Region, and Mille Lacs, Kanabec, Isanti, Pine, and Chisago counties in Region 7E.
+Families First administers Early Learning Scholarships in our 20-county area in Regions 9 and 10 in southeastern Minnesota, along with Scott and Dakota counties in the Metro West Region, and Mille Lacs, Kanabec, Isanti, Pine, and Chisago counties in Region 7E.

 Early Learning Scholarships are available for qualifying 3- and 4-year-old children of income eligible families.
 Please call 888-450-2773 for further details!